SongminYu/render/docs/todos/dev_logic.md

 ### both

-- [ ] capex calculation: payback time is not lifetime but other values (similar perspective but different calculation: the pay in the first year might influence the decision)
+- [x] capex calculation: lifetime is replaced with payback time for all investment decisions
 - [ ] impact of unit user properties: income group, age group
 - [ ] endogenous price change of heating technology, biomass, etc. due to demand change
 - [ ] consider willingness-to-pay: as the on-top money that may change the order of the options in the last step